unciafidelis/unciablog/_posts/2022-04-28-Markdown-Tables.md

 Triple backticks(Yes, that's what they're called...) mark the beginning and the end of the code, while markdown in this case, represents a language.
 The use of the \ was to bypass the markdown formatting in order to be able to place the backticks and that they all look nice there, if I didn't they would only see the "markdown code goes here" in the section.

-Well, now that we know how to make a table, we just have to empty the data of how to make a header and its result:
+Well, now that we know how to make a table, we just have to fetch the data of how to make a header, from the official page of markdown, and its result:

 |Markdown|HTML| Rendered Output
 |:----:|:----:|:----: